Qiskit/qiskit/README.md

 ### Source Installation

-An alternative method is to clone the QISKit SDK repository in your local machine, and change into the cloned directory:
+An alternative method is to clone the QISKit SDK repository onto your local machine, and change into the cloned directory:

-#### Download the code
+#### Manual download

 Select the "Clone or download" button at the top of this webpage (or from the URL shown in the git clone command), unzip the file if needed, and change into **qiskit-sdk-py folder** in a terminal window.

-#### Clone the repository
+#### Git download

-If you have Git installed, run the following commands:
+Or, ifyou have Git installed, run the following commands:

 ```
     git clone https://github.com/QISKit/qiskit-sdk-py
     cd qiskit-sdk-py
 ```

 #### Setup you enviroment

 We recomend using python virtual environments to improve your experience.
-[Setup the environment](doc/install.rst#3.1-Setup-the-environment)
+Refer to our [Environment Setup documentation](doc/install.rst#3.1-Setup-the-environment) for more information.

 ## Creating your first Quantum Program